2024 Cornell Big Red football team: Albany

 In the second game of a three-game homestand, on Saturday, October 5, Cornell hosted the University at Albany, SUNY of the CAA.
 The Albany Great Danes defeated the Big Red, 31–10.
 Albany recorded the only points of the first quarter, a 37-yard field goal capping its first possession of the game.
 Cornell was forced to punt on its first two possessions, while the Great Danes missed a field goal on their second possession and kicked an 18-yard field goal to take a 6–0 lead.
 Cornell took a one-point lead late in the second quarter, scoring a touchdown on a four-yard pass from Jameson Wang to Parker Woodring at the conclusion of an 8-play, 75-yard drive.
-The Big Red retained its one point lead into hafltime.
+The Big Red retained its one-point lead into halftime.
 Cornell again punted on its first possession of the second half.
 Albany scored quickly in its own first possession of the half, a 52-yard touchdown pass, to retake a 13–7 lead.
 On its ensuing possession, Cornell's Alan Zhao kicked a 35-yard field goal to narrow the deficit to 13–10.
 Albany extended the lead back to six on its next possession, however, kicking a 43-yard field goal of its own.
 The Zhao field goal was the last points for Cornell in the game, and Albany extended its lead to 24–10 on a 16-yard touchdown run and again to 31–10 on an 84-yard touchdown run, both late in the fourth quarter.
 Cornell's record fell to 1–2 (1–0 Ivy League) as a result of the defeat.

 The Albany Great Danes recorded 498 yards of offense in total, to the Cornell Big Red's 310.
 The only turnover of the game was a Cornell fumble resulting from a strip sack of Devin Page late in the fourth quarter, on Cornell's final possession.
-Jameson Wang completed 22 of 31 passing attempts, for 187 yards and one touchdown.
+Jameson Wang completed 22 of 31 passing attempts for 187 yards and one touchdown.
 Johntu Reed was the Big Red's leading rusher, carrying three times for 36 yards.
 Samuel Musungu led the Big Red in receiving, with six catches totalling 87 yards.